vinomanick/app-to-addon-migrator/README.md

                                             app to addon
   atam routex [route-name] [destination]    Copy a route and its dependent
                                             components from app to addon
-  atam storage [storage-name]               Copy a storage from app to addon [destination] atam util [util-name] [destination]       Copy a util from app to addon
+  atam service [storage-name]               Copy a storage from app to addon [destination] atam storage [storage-name]               Copy a storage from app to addon [destination] atam util [util-name] [destination]       Copy a util from app to addon